Anastasialapina/Game_on_JavaScript/README.md

 # Game on JavaScript

 This paper describes the process of developing a game in JavaScript.
-To develop the developed program "Tiled" - to create the levels of the game, required to create web applications HTML, CSS, JS - codes.
-The game consists of 2 levels, the main goal is to reach the exit, collect the largest number of coins at each level 3 life, which can be lost when meeting an enemy or a fireball.
+The program [Tiled](https://www.mapeditor.org/) was used for development - to create levels of the game.
+As well as HTML, CSS, and JS codes necessary for creating a web application..
+The game consists of 2 levels, the main goal is to reach the exit, collect the largest number of coins.
+At each level 3 lifes, which can be lost at colliding with an enemy or a fireball.
 When passing level 1, level 2 becomes available.

 ### Try to play now [https://lapinaanastasia.itch.io/game-on-javascript](https://lapinaanastasia.itch.io/game-on-javascript)

 ## Installation

-The program was written using WebShtorm so no additional installation is required.
+The program was written using WebStorm so no additional installation is required.
+It can be run in any IDE that supports web development.

 ## Game appearance